-"Basket Weaver" by Unangax artist Gertrude Svarny who began her art career relatively late for emerging artists.
-This is my personal favorite and came from a shoot that required many takes and patience.
-LM wrote in 1985 "Basket Weaver" reminds us of historic values laid down by our Aleut Elders.
-Photographer Gary Hagness captured a mood that is both calming and reflective of the central role of Unangan women in our villages.
+"Basket Weaver" by Unangax artist Gertrude Svarny.
+Gertrude began her art career relatively late and quickly became well known.
+This is my personal favorite that came from a shoot that required many takes and patience.
+LM wrote in 1985 "Basket Weaver" reminds us of historic values laid down by our Unangax (Aleut) Elders.
+Photographer Gary Hagness captured a mood that is both calming and reflective of the central role of Unangan women contribute in our villages.
 Basket Weaver Media: Whalebone, ryegrass, ivory.

 Our Mission The Aleut Elder will educate and share meaningful information from an elder's perspective by combining research and personal experiences.

 The Aleut Elder develops educational resources that cross generations.
 To that end we research, write, publish and network.
 The Aleut Elder supports and encourages Unangan writers, artists, storytellers and linguists.